-This course will embrace a consideration of the procedure to be followed in the identification of the dead, the medico-legal examination of the dead body, the determination of the cause of death, special features associated with death by violence, the medicolegal aspects of pregnancy, delivery, abortion, infanticide, etc., medical malpractice; mental capacity in relation to criminal responsibility, contracts and wills; federal and provincial laws which concern the physician; and, generally, all matters in which the courts are likely to require medical opinion.
-Toxicology will be dealt with in the course in Pharmacology.
+This course will embrace a consideration of the procedure to be followed in the identification of the dead, the medico-legal examination of the dead body, the determination of the cause of death, special features associated with death by violence, the medico-legal aspects of pregnancy, delivery, abortion, infanticide, etc., medical malpractice; mental capacity in relation to criminal responsibility, contracts and wills; federal and provincial laws which concern the physician; and, generally, matters in which the courts are likely to require medical opinion.
+The instruction in toxicology will be given by Prof. Gibbs, and the class will be taken in groups for autopsies in medico-legal cases by Dr. Woodbury.